 Did you know that some jewelry can actually contain healing properties?
 There is beaded jewelry made from healing stones, jewelry with medicinal herbal satchels, blessed jewelry, and more.
 When buying jewelry specifically for healing, be sure to choose an artisan that has made the jewelry specifically with your intent in mind.

 Intent-sive Nature is an example of one store that infuses each piece of jewelry with good intent, as well as the specific healing need.
-You can buy custom herbal satchels for dreams, healing jewelry made from stones and other items, and more.
+This is done using healing energy from the artisan, crystals, stones, herbs, and other items, both physical and ethereal.
+You can buy custom herbal satchels or mojo bags for dreams, healing jewelry made from stones and other items, and much more!.
 Duct Tape My Heart is another example of a store with healing in mind.
 Each piece is blessed by a natural healer.

 Represent Your Culture or Beliefs